Please email email@example.com if you would like to get in touch with a member from our board.

 Bailey graduated from The University of Winnipeg in June 2020 with a Bachelor of Science in Biology.
 In my spare time I love playing volleyball, spending time with friends and family and attending Winnipeg Jets games as an avid hockey fan!

 I am committed to the pursuit of excellence in health services, particularly in relation to leadership and the enhancing of healthy and collaborative organizational cultures that are responsive to the needs and aspirations of clients and providers.
 In coming to the MPA, my desire is to add value and strength to the good work already underway.
 I look forward to getting to know and work with many of you.
-Executive Director
+Click here for Bio of Executive Director

 Saskia Friesen is the Administrative Assistant of the MPA.
 She organizes the daily activities of the office and provides logistical support to the Executive Director and the membership.
 Saskia also provides support to the membership through course registrations and the AGM.
 She also maintains the contents of the MPA website.
 Saskia plays a lead role in organizing the collection of data and funds for the annual Physiotherapy Directory used by various medical and educational institutions in the province of Manitoba.